wrandelshofer/FastDoubleParser/README.md

 do not need to convert it to a String, because StringBuffer extends from CharacterSequence.

 The test directory contains some functional tests, and some performance tests.
-**At this stage, the test suite is quite incomplete.
-For now, I do not recommend using the code in a production environment (!)**

 How to run the performance test on a Mac:

-1. Install Java JDK 16 from [OpenJDK.](https://jdk.java.net/16/)
+1. Install Java JDK 8 or higher, for example [OpenJDK.](https://jdk.java.net/16/)
 2. Install the XCode command line tools from Apple.
 3. Open the Terminal and execute the following commands: